|

 He'll never turn back upon his track

-Untill he gets a square
+Until he gets a square

 I was sleeping in the shade